rorywalsh/CsoundUnity/Documentation~/index.md

 giWave2 ftgen 1, 0, 4096, 10, 1, .5, .25, .17

-;this instrument sends audio to two named channels ;this audio can be picked up by any CsoundUnityNode component.. instr ChildSounds
+;this instrument sends audio to two named channels ;this audio can be picked up by any CsoundUnityChild component.. instr ChildSounds
     a1 oscili 1, 440, giWave1
     chnset a1, "sound1"